Contextual Multi-Armed Bandits

 context = env.reset() # Reset environment at start of episode

-for idx_step in range(max_steps):
+for idx_step in range(episode_steps):

 # Get next action from agent

-action = agent.getAction(context)
+action = agent.get_action(context)

 next_context, reward = env.step(action) # Act in environment